Git-Bruno/Domoticz-scripts/README.md

 # Domoticz-scripts
-This is a public repository to share the Domoticz scripts.
+This is a public repository to share Domoticz scripts.

-Ceci est un dépot pour partager les scripts Domoticz.
+Ceci est un dépot pour partager scripts Domoticz.